sangeethnandakumar/Twileloop.EntraWrapper/README.md

         var isScopesMet = policyScopes.Intersect(tokenScopes).Count() == policyScopes.Count();

-        //Return an EntraAuthorizationResult that can be called like
-        //return new EntraAuthorizationResult(true);  - Indicating you allow the request (200 OK)
-        //return new EntraAuthorizationResult(false);  - Indicating you blocked the request (403 FORBIDDEN + Global message as API response)
-        //return new EntraAuthorizationResult(false, 'My custom message');  - Indicating you blocked the request (403 FORBIDDEN + Overrided message as API response)

-        return new EntraAuthorizationResult(isScopesMet, $"Sorry you don't have the following permissions: {string.Join(", ", policyScopes.Except(tokenScopes))} for endpoint: {context.Request.GetDisplayUrl()}");
+        //Step 3: Return an 'EntraAuthorizationResult' that can be called like return new EntraAuthorizationResult(isScopesMet, $"Sorry you don't have the following permissions: {string.Join(", ", policyScopes.Except(tokenScopes))} for endpoint: {context.Request.GetDisplayUrl()}");
     }
 }
 ```

+### Different ways you can return an `EntraAuthorizationResult`
+> `return new EntraAuthorizationResult(true);`  - Indicating you allow the request (Proceeds to endpoint...)

+> `return new EntraAuthorizationResult(false);`  - Indicating you blocked the request (403 FORBIDDEN + Global message as API response)

+> `return new EntraAuthorizationResult(false, 'My custom message');`  - Indicating you blocked the request (403 FORBIDDEN + Overrided custom new message as API response)

 ## Configuration
 Below is the full configuration in the format of `EntraConfig`